-- 7a.42 The proposal for a large scale housing development, does not comply with any of the circumstances of the policy to support new housing development in the countryside. - 7a.43 Policy GN01 Falkirk Green Network states:- - 1.
-The Council will support the Central Scotland Green Network in the Falkirk area through the development and enhancement of a multi-functional network of green components and corridors as defined in Map 3.5. - 2.
+7a.44 The proposal for a large scale housing development, does not comply with any of the circumstances of the policy to support new housing development in the countryside.

+7a.45 Policy GN01 - Falkirk Green Network states:-

+- 1. The Council will support the Central Scotland Green Network in the Falkirk area through the development and enhancement of a multifunctional network of green components and corridors as defined in Map 3.5. - 2.
 Within the green network, biodiversity, habitat connectivity, active travel, recreational opportunities, landscape quality, placemaking, sustainable economic development and climate change adaptation will be promoted, with particular reference to the opportunities set out in the Settlement Statements, and detailed in the Site Schedule in Appendix 1. - 3.
-New development, and in particular the strategic growth areas and strategic business locations, should contribute to the green network, where appropriate, through the integration of green infrastructure into masterplans or through enabling opportunities for green network improvement on nearby land. - 7a.44 The site lies within the area of the Central Scotland Green Network.
-While the proposal, for a major housing development, would, by definition, significantly reduce the open space character of the site, the proposed development affords an opportunity to contribute to the green network through the provision of public open space, new woodland planting, access routes and potential improvements to core paths. - 7a.45 Policy GN02 Landscape states:- - 1.
-The Council will seek to protect and enhance landscape character and quality throughout the Council area in accordance with Supplementary Guidance SG09 'Landscape Character Assessment and Landscape Designations. - 2.
-Priority will be given to safeguarding the distinctive landscape quality of the Special Landscape Areas identified on the Proposals Map.
+New development, and in particular the strategic growth areas and strategic business locations, should contribute to the green network, where appropriate, through the integration of green infrastructure into masterplans or through enabling opportunities for green network improvement on nearby land. - 7a.46 The site lies within the area of the Central Scotland Green Network.
+While the proposal, for a major housing development, would, by definition, significantly reduce the open space character of the site, the proposed development affords an opportunity to contribute to the green network through the provision of public open space and new woodland planting.

+7a.47 Policy GN02 - Landscape states:-

-- 3. Development proposals which are likely to have a significant landscape impact must be accompanied by a landscape and visual assessment demonstrating that, with appropriate mitigation, a satisfactory landscape fit will be achieved. - 7a.46 The site is located in the Bo'ness South Special Landscape Area as defined in SG09 'Landscape Character Assessment and Landscape Designations'.
+- 1. The Council will seek to protect and enhance landscape character and quality throughout the Council area in accordance with Supplementary Guidance SG09 'Landscape Character Assessment and Landscape Designations. - 2.
+Priority will be given to safeguarding the distinctive landscape quality of the Special Landscape Areas identified on the Proposals Map. - 3.
+Development proposals which are likely to have a significant landscape impact must be accompanied by a landscape and visual assessment demonstrating that, with appropriate mitigation, a satisfactory landscape fit will be achieved.

+- 7a.48 The site is located in the Bo'ness South Special Landscape Area as defined in SG09 'Landscape Character Assessment and Landscape Designations'.
 Key characteristics of this landscape type include sensitivities to change due to its elevated position causing certain development and land management features being highly visible at close range from settlements.
 The loss of the varied land cover, enclosure pattern, trees and other landscape features in the area would be very prominent from settlements.
-The character of the area has a particularly high sensitivity to tall or large structures, and there is also sensitivity to loss of existing defining landscape elements such as woodland cover, shelterbelts, hedgerows and stone walls. - 7a.47 The photomontages in the applicant's Landscape and Visual Assessment demonstrate the visual impact the proposed development would have.
-The landscape assessment relies almost entirely on structure planting enveloping the housing to provide screening.
-The effectiveness of the screening on the northern edge is likely to be reduced by the fact that it is located on the embankment slope.
-Account must also be taken of the length of time that the planting would take to reach maturity and the reduced effect of screening when the trees are not in leaf.
-The visual assessment also shows Drum Farm South, which would soften the visual impact of development, but may never be developed. - 7a.48 Scottish Natural Heritage comment that the development would result in the loss of greenbelt and prime agricultural quality land which would be visually prominent in the wider area.
-They note that the site is steep with no obvious link to surrounding countryside and the development would extend Bo'ness into landscape that currently forms part of it's rural setting. - 7a.49 Policy GN03 Biodiversity and Geodiversity states:-
+The character of the area has a particularly high sensitivity to tall or large structures, and there is also sensitivity to loss of existing defining landscape elements such as woodland cover, shelterbelts, hedgerows and stone walls.
+The proposed development would therefore have a significant landscape and visual impact. - 7a.49 The application has been supported by the submission of a detailed landscape and visual impact assessment which suggests that a satisfactory landscape fit can be achieved through the use of appropriate mitigation measures. - 7a.50 Policy GN03 Biodiversity and Geodiversity states:-